Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 Ready to Build Your 2026 Immigration Strategy?

 The right province, the right occupation, the right timing.
-Amir Ismail will map it out for you — personally, confidentially, and with 35 years of experience behind every recommendation.
+Amir Ismail will map it out for you.
+Personally.
+Confidentially.
+With 35 years of experience behind every recommendation.

 Book a Consultation with Amir →